-Ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings must be obtained from the rating agency furnishing the same.
+The Series 2018A Senior Bonds have been assigned a rating of AAA by S&P, and Aa1 by Moody's.
+Ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings must be obtained from the rating agency furnishing such rating.
 There is no assurance that a particular rating will continue for any given period of time or that any such rating will not be revised downward or withdrawn entirely if, in the judgment of the agency originally establishing the rating, circumstances so warrant.
-Any such downward revision or withdrawal of any such ratings may have an adverse effect on the market price of the Bonds.
-A securities rating is not a recommendation to buy, sell or hold securities.
+A downward revision or withdrawal of such ratings, or either of them, may have an effect on the market price of the Series 2018A Senior Bonds.